fadhilnapis/SIG-FSTM/README.md

 The goal is to
   * Teach KUIS student "Learn how to CREATE".
-  * Increase awareness about IT world.
+  * Increase awareness about today digital world.
+  * Becoming a self-taught programmer.
   * Love to code and make awesome project.
+  * Student can compete with outside world.

 SIG divided into three main interest categories:
   * Open Source